Over half of crypto tokens stolen in $610 mn hack now returned: Report

 Poly Network, which allows users to transfer or swap tokens across different blockchains, said on Tuesday it had been hit by the cyberheists, urging the culprits to return the stolen funds.

-The theft illustrated the risks of the mostly unregulated decentralised (DeFi) sector.
+The theft illustrated the risks of the mostly unregulated decentralised finance (DeFi) sector.
 DeFi platforms allow users to conduct transactions, usually in cryptocurrency, without traditional gatekeepers such as or exchanges.

 The Poly Network hacker or hackers, who have not been identified, started returning the stolen coins on Wednesday.
 Blockchain analysts said they might have found it too difficult to launder stolen cryptocurrency on such a scale.